ProxyPanel/ProxyPanel/readme.md

 ## License

-ProxyPanel also is open-sourced software licensed under the MIT license.
+ProxyPanel is open-sourced software licensed under the GPL-3.0 license.